Iokete/iokete.github.io/index.md

 ---

 Hello!
 I'm **Jorge Moreno Cano**, a Cybersecurity Engineering student specializing in **binary and system exploitation**.
-This blog is where I share my journey through the intricate world of cybersecurity, with a particular focus on the technical nuances of exploiting systems.
+In this blog I will share everything I learn along the way, as well as writeups to challenges I face or new techniques I acquire knowledge of.

 ### What You'll Find Here

 - **CTF Insights**: Challenge reviews and writeups.
-- **Technique Tutorials**: In-depth analysis of exploitation techniques.
+- **Technique Tutorials**: Analysis of exploitation techniques.
 - **Learning Progress**: Follow my learning curve as I uncover the secrets of effective system exploitation, sharing both successes and obstacles.

 ---